 Some students take selected courses to complement their home school studies in order to gain the necessary courses required for a post-secondary program.
 If a student does not have the required prerequisite for a course they may submit a synopsis of what they have done in their home schooled studies and complete a prerequisite waiver form.
 This will be emailed to students once they have registered for the course.

-Families must carefully research the post-secondary schools and programs the students are planning on entering to ensure they will meet all the entrance requirements.
+Students must carefully research the post-secondary schools and programs they are planning on entering to ensure they will meet all the entrance requirements.
 Some post-secondary institutions still require students to have their OSSD (Ontario Secondary School Diploma).
+Our guidance counsellor can help with this process.

 If a home schooled student is taking courses with the Virtual Learning Centre and would like to enrol in courses from other programs that are privately or publicly funded, including the Independent Learning Centre (ILC), our office needs to be notified ahead of time.
 Failure to do so may result in withdrawal from our program.